tencentyun/intlcloud-documents/yehe_doc/存储/文件存储/工具指南/CFS Filetruck 迁移备份工具_intl_en.md

 ## Preparations

-Before you start, find the image of CFS Filetruck [here](https://market.cloud.tencent.com/products/24827).
+Before you start, find the image of CFS Filetruck in the Tencent Cloud Market.

 1. Use CFS Filetruck to create a CVM (minimum configuration: 2-core CP, 4 GB, 1.5Gbps).
 After the host is created, the Filetruck and relevant environments are ready to go.
 2. Mount the source and destination directories of the data to migrate/back up to the host.
 For more information, please see [Using CFS File Systems on Linux Clients](https://intl.cloud.tencent.com/document/product/582/11523).